 The world is full of anxious women.
-I see it all the time in my practice, and the same concerns crop up when I talk to people from every corner of the country.
+I see it all the time in my practice; women come to me frequently to learn how to stop anxiety in their lives.
+I talk to people from every corner of the country and anxiety concerns are always brought up.
 Sometimes, their worry is warranted.
-But other times, women are constantly worrying about minor issues and find themselves asking in despair, “Why am I so anxious all the time?”
+But other times, women are constantly worrying about minor issues and find themselves asking in despair, “Why am I so anxious all the time?” or “How do I stop worrying?”

 Everyone worries sometimes.
 Our brains are designed to worry; it helps keep us safe.
 But these days, women are worrying far too often.
 They’re anxious all the time, worrying about their health issues, their children’s success in school, the needs of aging parents, overwhelming responsibilities at work, traumatic events around the world.
 And worrying serves a purpose sometimes; it can spur you into action when necessary.
 But excessive worrying isn’t productive, especially when it’s about a situation beyond your control.
 And when the anxiety extends to even minor issues, it can stop you in your tracks.

 One woman I know worries about losing her boarding pass every time she is traveling.
 She opens her bag to see that it’s there every few minutes until she hands it over to security.
 But her anxiety doesn’t end there!
-She then begins to worry she’ll lose it between security and her gate.
-She can’t stop the uneasy feelings until she is safely in her seat.
+She’ll continue to worry she’ll lose her boarding pass between security and her gate.
+She is unable to stop this uneasy feelings until she is safely in her seat.
 She knows she’s anxious for nothing, but she hasn’t been able to eliminate her fears – and it seriously hinders her excitement about traveling, though she loves exploring new places.

 So while some worry can be useful, keeping you alert and ready to confront unexpected challenges in day to day life, other anxiety can do more damage than good.
 Non-stop worrying, being constantly on edge, and obsessing over these anxious feelings can make life extremely difficult to navigate.
 And it can also have a huge impact on your physical health.